andreevWork/redux-parts/README.md

 # redux-parts

-Is\`s just a try to create a tool for helps you create and manage your reducer and actions.
+It\`s just a try to create a tool for helps you create and manage your reducer and actions.

 Redux-parts is a small library, with no dependies.
 It has small and very human friendly API.